-Context dependence as defined here is stronger than simple nonlinearity.
-Specifically, the prediction is that there should exist extended subregions of stimulus space in which the encoding function of a given target neuron is one linear function and across some boundary in stimulus space switch to a second linear function.
-These boundaries are demarcated by the activation of another (nontarget) neuron in the population and the deactivation of a second (nontarget) neuron (Fig. 9).
-This prediction could be tested using a multineuron recording technique.
+Context-dependence as defined here is stronger than simple nonlinearity.
+Specifically, the prediction is that there should exist extended subregions of stimulus space where the encoding function of a given target neuron is one linear function, and across some boundary in stimulus space switch to a second linear function.
+These boundaries are demarcated by the activation of another (non-target) neuron in the population and the de-activation of a second (non-target) neuron (Figure 9).
+This prediction could be tested using a multi-neuron recording technique.

 The locally linear encoding induced by sparseness may help reconcile some of the apparent contradictions in the auditory literature.
 STRFs obtained using a "moving ripple" basis can predict responses to linear combinations of basis elements (Kowalski et al., 1996).
-However, linear encoding (STRF) models fail to predict neural responses when the stimulus domain is extended to include a wide selection of complex sounds (Linden et al., 2003; Machens et al., 2004), consistent with the idea that ripples represent a subspace within which encoding is linear.
-Context sensitivity may also provide an explanation for a proposed neural correlate of comodulation masking release in which the addition of a pure tone can suppress the response to temporally modulated noise (Nelken et al., 1999); this form of contextual modulation cannot be explained by any purely linear encoding model.
+However, linear encoding (STRF) models fail to predict neural responses when the stimulus domain is extended to include a wide selection of complex sounds (Machens et al., 2004; Linden et al., 2003), consistent with the idea that ripples represent a subspace within which encoding is linear.
+Context sensitivity may also provide an explanation for a proposed neural correlate of comodulation masking release in which the addition of a pure tone can suppress the response to temporally-modulated noise (Nelken et al., 1999); this form of contextual modulation cannot be explained by any purely linear encoding model.

-Discussion
+4 Discussion

-Our main result is that the appropriate "sparse" neural representation implicitly separates a mixture of sound sources into its constituent auditory streams.
+Our main result is that the appropriate 'sparse' neural representation implicitly separates a mixture of sound sources into its constituent auditory streams.
 In this model, sources at different positions in space were separated with only monaural information by exploiting the differential filtering imposed by the HRTF, under the assumption that the source locations have already been identified by other mechanisms.
 This model provides a possible explanation for an important question about cortical organization: Why are there so many more neurons in the auditory (or visual) cortex than in the cochlea (or retina)?
-The answer we provide, motivated by the ability of an overcomplete sparse representation to separate sources, is potentially quite general and may be applicable to other brain regions as well.
+The answer we provide, motivated by the ability of an overcomplete sparse representation to separate sources, is potentially guite general, and may be applicable to other brain regions as well.

 This model was motivated foremost by the computational demands of source separation.
-Source separation is a complex computation, and we could no more expect to solve the whole problem in its entirety here than we could expect to solve completely its visual analog (scene segmentation) or any of the many other challenging problems in computational vision.
-We have instead concentrated on a restricted form of the problem involving only the spatial cues introduced by the HRTF, with the expectation that the same framework can be generalized to understand how some other cues might be used.
+Source separation is a complex computation, and we could no more expect to solve the whole problem in its entirety here than we could expect to solve completely its visual analog-scene segmentation-or any of the many other challenging problems in computational vision.
+We have instead concentrated on a restricted form of the problem involving only the spatial cues